-- A. Seniority shall be computed on the basis of uninterrupted length of continuous service in the bargaining unit, except as follows: - 1) An officer who accepts a position outside of the bargaining unit or is laid off and subsequently returns to the bargaining unit within 365 calendar days from the date of promotion, layoff or transfer, shall have no break in bargaining unit seniority. - 2) An officer who accepts a promotion to a higher rank outside of the bargaining unit and returns to the bargaining unit after a period greater than 365 calendar days shall have his/her seniority reset to the return date to the bargaining unit.
+- A. Seniority shall be computed on the basis of uninterrupted length of continuous service in the bargaining unit, except as follows: - An officer who accepts a position outside of the bargaining unit or is laid off and subsequently returns to the bargaining unit within 365 calendar days from the date of promotion, layoff or transfer, shall have no break in bargaining unit seniority. - 2) An officer who accepts a promotion to a higher rank outside of the bargaining unit and returns to the bargaining unit after a period greater than 365 calendar days shall have his/her seniority reset to the return date to the bargaining unit.
 After six (6) months, the officer's seniority shall be retroactive to his/her most recent date of hire into the police department. - B. An officer shall have no seniority during his/her probationary period.
-Upon completion of the probationary period, seniority shall be retroactive in two ways: - 1) For the purposes of the University benefits seniority shall be retroactive to the officer's most recent date of hire into the police department.
+The probationary period shall begin on the first day for which the employee receives compensation from the University and shall continue for a period of one (1) calendar year, except that time spent in any approved "no pay status" during the probationary period will not count toward the probationary period.
+Upon completion of the probationary period, seniority shall be retroactive in two ways: - For the purposes of the University benefits seniority shall be retroactive to the officer's most recent date of hire into the police department.
 For the purposes of vacation accrual only, service with all State and Municipal agencies shall be counted. - 2) For all other applications of seniority, seniority will be retroactive to include all prior time served in current rank. - C. Seniority shall be broken and terminated only when an officer: - 1) Quits; - 2) Is discharged; - 3) Is laid off for a period of more than twelve (12) consecutive months; - 4) Fails to return to work at expiration of leave of absence and in accordance with the terms of such leave.